emilyjf/react-would-you-rather/README.md

 For answered polls, each of the ptions incluldes the following:

--text of the option
+-text of the option;
--number of people who voted for that option -percentage of people who voted for that option
+-number of people who voted for that option;
+-percentage of people who voted for that option;

 The option selected by the logged-in user is clearly marked.